vestrel00/business-search-app-java/README.md

 # IMPORTANT!

 1. THE ONLY PRESENTATION APPLICATION THAT IS FULLY FUNCTIONAL IS *presentation-java-nogui-mvp*
-2. THE ANDROID APPLICATION *presentation-android-mvp* IS RUNNABLE BUT NOT YET FEATURE COMPLETE.
+2. THE ANDROID APPLICATION *presentation-java-android-mvp* IS RUNNABLE BUT NOT YET FEATURE COMPLETE.
 3. THIS PROJECT IS UNDER HEAVY DEVELOPMENT.
 BY NO MEANS IS IT CLOSE TO DONE.
 4. COMMITS HAVE BEEN PUSHED DIRECTLY INTO THE DEVELOP BRANCH INSTEAD OF THROUGH PULL REQUESTS.
 5. DEVELOP BRANCH COMMIT HISTORY IS EXTREMELY DIRTY.